Jump the queue for top-secret theatre tickets from £4, including West End shows... but only if you can keep your mouth shut

 I've seen a fabulous West End show for a fiver through Central Tickets, sitting in a great seat in the stalls.
 Even with other discounts out there, I could easily have paid at least five times that for the same seat through other sellers.
 Popular shows sell out very quickly.

-How to sign up – and skip the waiting list via our link
+How to sign up – and jump the queue via our link

 To see what cheap tickets are on offer, and be notified as more become available, you'll need to join as a member.
 It's free to do so and you don't need to give your card details or commit to buying anything – though it's worth reading on first to understand how it all works.